"This is me": capturing the journey to clean water

 It was very important to us that the community understood that we’d be sharing their images with people around the world who were interested in learning more about them and their lives.
 So each time we visit, we show them examples of how their photos have reached many, many people, and with it, their story.

-We’re so grateful for the funding and support from the Players of the People’s Postcode Lottery, which have made this very special project possible.
+We’re so grateful for the funding and support from Players of People’s Postcode Lottery, which have made this very special project possible.

 Discover the full photo sets from Tombohuaun's photographers through our Instagram Stories archive >